 Government authorities are increasingly investing time and resource in researching, experimenting with – and in some cases launching – digital currencies.

-Global Government Fintech largely focuses on the development of central bank digital currencies (CBDCs), which come in two forms: general purpose (or retail) CBDCs, which would be available to the general population and businesses; and wholesale CBDCs for interbank settlements.
+Central bank digital currencies (CBDCs) come in two forms: general purpose (or retail) CBDCs, which would be available to the general population and businesses; and wholesale CBDCs for interbank settlements.

 The G7 (Group of 7) nations and, more frequently, Bank for International Settlements (BIS) are among the international bodies to have issued principles or guidance on CBDCs.
 For example, the G7 published 13 CBDC public policy principles in October 2021 for the implementation of retail CBDCs – including principles on ‘payments to and from the public sector’; and BIS published ‘Central bank digital currencies: foundational principles and core features’ in October 2020.